J2897/TOR_Updater/README.md

 		C:\Python27\python.exe "C:\Users\<name>\Updaters\TOR_Updater-master\Update_TOR.py"

-6. After a couple of minutes you should see a prompt telling you that the installation was successful;

-7.	if so, you should find that the TOR Browser Bundle has been installed in your Home folder:
+6. After a couple of minutes you should see a prompt telling you that the installation was successful and find that the TOR Browser Bundle has been installed in your Home folder:

 		C:\Users\<name>\Programs\Tor Browser\